YOU WON’T HEAR A THING! YOU’LL HEAR EVERYTHING!

 (The Hangar)

 The Hangar is the multi-chambered “heart” of MUSICIRCUS.
-There are three stages with overlapping performances by various ensembles and musicians performing their own music.
-Audience seating near the center of the space is flexible, or the audience may wander through the space to listen more closely to any of the musical “acts.”
-At the very center is a microphone for an “emcee” (M.C.) to give instructions to the ensembles and audience if needed and make special announcements.
-The M.C. might also sing, improvise, or read poetry.
-There will be additional music stands available for extra musicians or audience members to create their own temporary stages in the space as needed.
+Like the traditional “three-ring circus,” there are three stages with overlapping performances by various ensembles and musicians performing their own independent music.
+Audience seating nearby is flexible and the audience may wander through the space to listen more closely to any of the musical “acts.”
+Musicians might announce their pieces, play uninterrupted, or interact with the audience.
+Performers might also sing, act, improvise, or read poetry.

 If you are interested in performing in The Hangar, please complete the Performer/Volunteer Form to reserve your timeslot.
 Most performances will be acoustic, but we do have the ability to support simple “plug-and-play” electronic instruments or setups if known in advance.